Monkland and Kirkintilloch Railway: After 1865

 Passing through Coatbridge, the line crossed Main Street and Bank Street at their junction by a level crossing.
-This was an exceedingly inconvenient arrangement, and in 1871 the Monkland Railways built the line at a higher level, crossing Bank Street by a large lattice iron bridge.
+This was an exceedingly inconvenient arrangement, and in 1871 the Monkland Railways rebuilt the line at a higher level, crossing Bank Street by a large lattice iron bridge.
 There had been a mineral siding running eastward from the level crossing location to a pit and iron works near the present day Coatbank Street roundabout.
 When the main line was reconstructed, a new connection to the siding was formed from a junction a short distance further south, and a Sheepford goods station was provided.
 There was an extension to Rochsholloch Iron works and a tube works.

 In 1878 the North British Railway sponsored a nominally independent railway, the Glasgow, Bothwell, Hamilton and Coatbridge Railway to develop colliery access; this connected to the Rosehall colliery line near Whifflet, giving direct access towards the ironworks of Coatbridge.